 Capturing something over which I have no control fascinates me.
 Quite a while ago, I photographed my computer screen where a screen saver was displaying random patterns, lines, colors.
 On experiments like this, once I click the shutter on a several-second exposure, I do not know where the line will appear, if any at all, what the next moment will bring.
 Clearly, this process results in low yield rates since I had to discard many frames.

 Likewise, I captured a dancer on stage as she went through her motions on 4-6 second exposures.
 Again, once I clicked the shutter, I did not know what would come next.
 Because of the nature of the event and her graceful moves, I had very few discards from this series.
 In fact, two triptychs I created from these photographs were accepted at the upcoming Beyond Choreography: Visual Interpretation of Movement, an exhibit organized by the Art League of RI.
 Come see the show, the opening reception is on September 8, 2016, 5:30 – 8:00 PM.

 Let Them Find You

-Another, very easy and low-cost option to do this kind of photography is to explore your neighborhood.
-Heck, It’s free!
+Another, very easy, and low-cost option for this kind of photography is to explore your neighborhood.
+Heck, it’s free!
 It changes more than you may realize.
-You probably think your neighborhood, say a half mile radius, is not interesting.
-Because you see it all the time.
+You probably think your neighborhood, say a half-mile radius, is not interesting because you see it all the time.
 But, when was the last time you actually walked around to see and let many things meet and greet you.
-Last Sunday, the weather was comfortable for the first time in almost two months and I took a short walk after supper, with a camera in hand.
+Last Sunday, the weather was comfortable for the first time in almost two months, and I took a short walk after supper, with a camera in hand.

 Try thinking about your photography outside your common photographic subjects on occasion.
 If you are a bird photographer, go on the street; if you are a landscape or seascape photographer, try seeing small things; if you are a nature photographer, try portraits, … It will sharpen your seeing and affect the way you photograph your favorite subject, whatever that may be.